 No. In the case of an indisposed artist, and in keeping with the live, spontaneous and honest transaction of our productions, the show will go on and may well include a player using a script.
 In the event of an actor being indisposed we are unable to offer refunds or exchanges on tickets already purchased.
 Tickets are sold for productions, not on the inclusion of a particular actor.
 The audience will be informed of cast changes at the start of the show.

 Cushions are available to hire online when you book your tickets.
 Please note cushions must be ordered at the same time as your tickets online, they cannot be booked separately.
 Otherwise you can hire cushions and seat backs on the Piazza available from 30 minutes prior to the performance start time (cash only).

-School Workshops at Shakespeare's Globe
+Workshops at The Globe

 Once your booking is confirmed and payment has been received, we can accommodate a walk through your visit.
 Please be aware that we cannot show you specific workshop spaces, as these will be in use by other groups.
 Please call to let us know when you would like to come for your pre-visit at least 10 days in advance.
 We also provide a risk assessment for the Globe site on our website.

 We do insist that at least one staff member/accompanying adult attend each workshop and that all accompanying adults be in the room at all times.
 We encourage teachers to actively support the learners throughout.

 All groups need to report to the Education desk in the main foyer of Shakespeare’s Globe.
 Please note that the entrance to the main foyer is on New Globe Walk, just off Bankside and is a different entrance to that for the Guided Tours.
 If you are unsure our staff will be happy to assist you.